zapier/visual-builder/docs/_partners/faq.md

 ## Test Early With Real Users

 Hopefully, you have a bunch of keen users waiting to get their hands on your integration.
-Send them your app’s invite link to give them early access.
-Zapier requires at least 10 unique, active users of your integration to submit it for review.
 That help give us confidence that your integration is useful and working well for a bunch of users.

 ## Check Your App Integration Style